Recillah-Khamala/Book-Store/README.md

 - Clone this repo to your local machine
   -  `git@github.com:Rn486/Book-Store.git`
-  - Open the folder "Math-magician and run `npm install` to install all necesary scripts,
+  - Open the folder "Book-Store" and run `npm install` to install all necesary scripts,
   - Run from your termminal, `npm start` to open the project in your browser.

 **This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).**